 Located right by the Sacré-Cœur is the “sinking”house of Montmartre, which is a favorite as one of the best Instagram spots in Paris.
-The house isn’t actually sinking, but is rather an optical illusion that is created because the house peeks out from the side of a hill.
+Don’t worry – la maison isn’t actually sinking, but is rather an optical illusion that is created because the house peeks out from the side of a hill.

 13. Arc de Triomphe

 The iconic monument is one of the most popular tourist spots in Paris, and seeing the traffic make a roundabout around it is quite an impressive sight.
 On top of that, the Arc de Triomphe is definitely one of the most Instagrammable places in Paris.

 But perhaps the best thing about the Arc de Triomphe is the view from the top.
 You can enjoy a panoramic view of the city, with a perfectly situated Eiffel Tower.

-Ok, so Versailles is technically outside Paris city limits, but it is so spectacular that I just couldn’t leave it off a list of the most Instagrammable places in Paris.
+This is one of the most popular day trips from Paris, and I highly recommend it!
 You really have to see it in person to really appreciate the opulence and extravagance of the place.
 The bling of all the gold is something like I’ve never seen before.
 You will definitely be snapping away at everything you see here.

 I wish I was there during a warmer time of the year so that I could’ve appreciated the gardens more – they are beautiful, but everything was dead and brown in February.
 I imagine it would be absolutely stunning during the warmer months.

 15. Sainte Chapelle

-I had no idea what Sainte Chapelle was before I got to Paris – in fact, the only reason I went was because it seemed like it would be a good place to pick up the museum pass without waiting in a long line.
+I had no idea what Sainte Chapelle was before I got to Paris – in fact, the only reason I went was because it seemed like it would be a good place to pick up the Paris museum pass without waiting in a long line.

 16. Le Consulat